Frequently Asked Questions (FAQs)

 What is the current rate of ridership recovery in the Bay Area relative to 2019 (pre-COVID)?

-As of November 2022, Bay Area ridership recovery stands at 55%, but rates vary by transit agency, with urban bus agencies seeing higher ridership returns than regional agencies that have historically focused on serving commuters.
-For example, relative to pre-pandemic ridership on AC Transit, SF Muni, and Santa Clara VTA are each around 60%, while Caltrain is only at 29% of pre-pandemic ridership and BART is only at 35%.
-Some of the smaller bus systems have seen the most robust recovery, such as Marin Transit at 89% of pre-pandemic ridership and SamTrans at 76%.
+As of June 2023, Bay Area ridership recovery stands at 59% of pre-pandemic levels, but rates vary by transit agency, with urban bus agencies seeing higher ridership returns than regional agencies that have historically focused on serving commuters.
+For example, relative to pre-pandemic ridership AC Transit, SF Muni, and Santa Clara VTA are each at around 65%, while Caltrain is only at 37% of pre-pandemic ridership and BART is at 42%.
+Some of the smaller bus systems have seen the most robust recovery, such as Marin Transit and SamTrans, which are above 80% pre-pandemic ridership.

 Can transit agencies save money by adjusting their service to reflect reduced ridership?

-Yes, but the ability to reduce service as a way to save money is a tool more available to bus and ferry operators than to rail systems, which have very high fixed costs.
+Yes, but the ability to reduce service to save money is a tool more available to bus and ferry operators than to rail systems, which have very high fixed costs.
 Bus and ferry operators have made service level changes to reflect more robust weekend recovery and to enhance flexibility for passengers.
 Across-the-board service reductions would lead to reduced ridership, which would necessitate further reductions to service levels and lead to further ridership reductions.
 This is sometimes known as the transit death spiral.
-In addition, cutting transit will disproportionately harm vulnerable populations and will impact the state’s goals to reduce pollution and greenhouse gas emissions.
+In addition, cutting transit will disproportionately harm vulnerable populations and will make it harder to reach the state’s goals to reduce pollution and greenhouse gas emissions.

-If the state provides more funding, how can it be sure the funds will do more than just sustain the current level of service, but also improve safety and the overall experience so more people will ride transit?
+What can transit agencies to do improve safety and the overall experience so more people will ride transit?

-Bay Area transit agencies,along with state and local elected officials, advocates for people with disabilities, business and labor groups, and transit and social justice advocates, approved a 27-point Transit Transformation Action Plan to re-shape the Bay Area’s transit system into a more connected, more efficient, and more user-focused network across the entire Bay Area.
-MTC and the region’s transit agencies are calling upon the Legislature to provide new operating funding to help fund this plan and ensure transit in the Bay Area thrives.
+Bay Area transit agencies, along with state and local elected officials, advocates for people with disabilities, business and labor groups, and transit and social justice advocates, approved a 27-point Transit Transformation Action Plan to re-shape the Bay Area’s transit system into a more connected, more efficient, and more user-focused network across the entire Bay Area.
+More recently, MTC and several transit agencies and advocates released “Survive and Thrive: Roadmap to a Sustainable Business Model for Bay Area Public,” a report that lays out a path to achieving financial sustainability.

 Is a regional transportation funding measure needed and if so when would it go on the ballot for voter consideration?